SpikeInterface/spikeinterface/doc/modules/core.rst

 Note that any extension entered into the :code:`compute` function will be computed.
 Thus, even if an extension has already been computed it will be recomputed when :code:`compute` is called even if the parameters are the same.
-To check if an extansion has already been computed and reload it, you can simply do:
+To check if an extension has already been computed and reload it, you can simply do:

 .. code-block:: python